django-roles-access/django-roles-access.github.io/source/middleware.rst

 Applications type
 =================

-To setup *applications type* (and with this, their default security), is necessary to add any of the next three variables (Python lists) in *settings file*:
+To classify the applications in security groups (*applications type*), and with it their security by default, it is necessary to add at least some of the following variables to the *settings file*:

 * NOT_SECURED